 Susan Matyas - President

 Living Together in the Community through the Arts

 Since establishment in 1953, Allens Lane Art Center has been a cornerstone of the Mt.
 Airy community by bringing the residents together to participate in and enjoy the arts.
-Whether its art classes for children or adults, amazing art exhibitions, or cutting edge plays on the mainstage, there is something for everyone at Allens Lane.
+Whether its art classes for children or adults, art exhibitions and interviews from local artists, or unique plays on the mainstage, there is something for everyone at Allens Lane.

 Allens Lane Art Center (ALAC) was founded in 1953 by an interracial group of Mt.
 Airy residents who were concerned about the dangers of increasing community tension.
 Most were parents of children attending local schools who felt that increasing access to the arts would be a way to bring people together as well as develop individual talents.
 "Living Together Through the Arts," a program of The Ford Foundation and the Henry Home & School Association, originally sponsored ALAC.
 We formally incorporated as a nonprofit organization - 501 c(3) - on June 29, 1953.

 ALAC's founders saw creative activities as an effective avenue for channeling the energy of youth in a constructive way.
 Developing artistic skills and appreciation for the arts would help round the education of local youth and build self-esteem in a non-competitive way.
 Most importantly, creative activities would bring people of diverse backgrounds together and help them overcome prejudices.
 Today, Allens Lane still promotes "living together in the community through arts" by offering programs and activities that enrich the lives of numerous children and adults.